 BNP Paribas Cardif Group employees also receive various other contractual post-employment benefits, such as indemnities payable on retirement, determined according to minimal legal requirements (Labour Code, collective agreements) or according to specific company-level agreements.
 In France, the obligations for these benefits are funded through a contract held with a third-party insurer.
-At 31 December 2021, this obligation was 55% covered by financial assets, compared with 58% at 31 December 2020.
+At 31 December 2022, this obligation was 69% covered by financial assets, compared with 55% at 31 December 2021.

-Outside France, the gross obligations related to these other benefits correspond to vested rights until 31 December 2006, as the plans have been translated, since that date, into a defined-contribution plan.
+Outside France, the gross obligations related to these other benefits correspond to vested rights until 31 December 2006, as the plans have been transformed, since that date, into a defined-contribution plan.

-The IFRIC decision of June 2021 led to impacts on the commitment relating to end-of-career indemnities in France, some of the scales applicable in Cardif Group companies being either capped in terms of seniority or at the acquisition level rights, or both.
-The total impact at 1st January 2021, recognised in the reserve at that date, is a gain of EUR 0.4 million.
+The IFRIC decision of May 2021 led to impacts on the commitment relating to post-employment benefits in France, some of the scales applicable in Cardif Group companies being either capped in terms of seniority or at the vesting right level, or both.
+The total impact at 1 January 2021, recognised in the reserve at that date, was a gain of EUR 0.4 million.